MaistoV/UninaSoC/hw/xilinx/README.md

 1. Using the ILA core adds a couple of minutes to the flow to synthesize.
 2. Max 1023 nets can be probed in the current setup.
 3. Adding many probes might complicate the design and make it more difficult to build.

+## Running Software
+To load and run software on the platform, check the [related documentation](doc/PROGRAM_LOADING.md).